mcc-us/bookkeeping/_pages/chap02.basic.reporting.md

 **Statement of Cash Flow**:

-- Focus: Tracks the `cash in & out` of the business over a specific period.
+- Focus: Tracks the `cash in & out` of a business over a specific period.
 - Records: Cash inflows from operating, investing, and financing activities, and cash outflows for the same categories.
 - Basis: **Uses a cash basis approach**, focusing on actual cash receipts and disbursements.
 - Example: In the previous scenario, the statement of cash flow wouldn't record the sale until the customer pays in cash.

 **An analogy**:

-- Income Statement: Think of it like a company's scorecard for a game.
-It shows how many points (revenue) were scored and how many points (expenses) were given up, resulting in the final score (net income).
+- Income Statement: Think of it like a company's scorecard.
+It shows how many dollars (revenue) were acquired and number of dollars (expenses) were used up, resulting in the final net income.

 - Statement of Cash Flow: Imagine the cash register tape for the game.
 It details all the cash received from ticket sales (operating inflow) and cash spent on refreshments (operating outflow) during the game.

-**In essence**:

-- The income statement shows how much money a company earned (profitability).
-- The statement of cash flow shows how much money a company has on hand (liquidity).